 We just need to determine whether if it’s the cartridge or the printhead that’s causing problems.
 If your printer is able to print something with the old cartridge, then it’s not the printhead.
 Rather, your new black cartridge may be faulty and needs to be replaced.
 But if your printer still won’t print with the old cartridge, then the next step is —

 Check Your PrintHead

 1. If switching ink cartridges doesn’t work, the next thing to check is your printhead.
 Make sure your printheads aren’t clogged.
 Most printers have an automatic printhead cleaning feature but if you’re able to remove the printhead from your printer, you can clean it manually.
-Here’s an article that talks about how to manually clean the printhead of an Epson printer (it pays to have a look even if your printer is a different brand).
+Here’s an article that talks about how to manually clean the printhead of an Epson printer since Epson printheads are notorious for clogging.
+It pays to have a look at the article even if your printer is a different brand.